 What Is A Bill Of Lading (BoL)?

 A Bill of Lading is a document issued by a Carrier (somebody who transports and delivers goods) to a Shipper (someone who supplies and/or owns the goods – also known as a Consignor), confirming goods were received in an acceptable condition and are ready to be shipped.
 Those goods will then be delivered by the carrier to a Consignee (the person who bought the goods in the first place).
-A Bill of Lading is essentially a contract of carriage between the Shipper and the Consignee stating the terms and conditions agreed upon between the seller and buyer.
-It also outlines the details of the goods to be transported.
+A Bill of Lading is essentially a contract of carriage between the Shipper, Consignee, and Carrier stating the terms and conditions of carriage.

 What Are Bill of Ladings Used For?